 Identify any unsafe areas related to the threat.
 If there are cracks and vents around doors and windows, they should be sealed with duct tape during a hazmat situation.

-If hazard areas are identified, move residents to safety and clearly mark areas “Do Not Enter”.
+If hazard areas are identified, move people supported to safety and clearly mark areas “Do Not Enter”.
 Use tape and other signage to keep people away from threats.

 Suspend normal business operations and close the facility.

-Advise and remind all residents and visitors to stay inside the facility until further notice.
+Advise and remind all people supported and visitors to stay inside the facility until further notice.
 They should be told why they are being asked to stay, the expected duration, and exactly what they should do to remain safe.

 If not already completed, secure access points.
 Close and lock all windows, exterior doors, and any other openings to the outdoors.
 Initiate Lockdown procedures – See Appendix K.